AnKlinger/AnKlinger.github.io/README.md

 <!-- Publication -->
 <details>
-<summary>A Comparison of Three Popular Methods for Handling Missing Data: Complete-Case Analysis, Inverse Probability Weighting, and Multiple Imputation</summary>
+<summary><strong>A Comparison of Three Popular Methods for Handling Missing Data: Complete-Case Analysis, Inverse Probability Weighting, and Multiple Imputation<strong></summary>
 <br>

 The Dataset is from the Youth Cohort Time Series for England, Wales and Scotland, 1984-2002